-5) Procter and Gamble – “thank you Mom”
+4) Procter and Gamble – “Thank you Mom”

-Every parent around the world, watches this advert with a lump in their throat.
-It is, put simply, an amazing piece of creative.
+Every parent around the world watches this advert with a lump in their throat.
+It is, put simply, an amazing piece of creativity.
 Following on from their huge social pull at the 2012 Olympics with “best job” the team needed to up their game and they certainly managed that!
-For a global company with multiple brand it is difficult to find a niche, but P&G have once again pulled on the emotional draw.
+For a global company with multiple brand, it is difficult to find a niche, but P&G has once again pulled on the emotional draw.
 Capturing perfectly the struggle and effort that goes into sports training.
 Whilst subtly plugging the company’s products that are used in everyday life.
 The proud support from the sidelines of a parent is something many people can identify with.

-BMW Mini’s Olympics advert looks at shaking of the derogatory labels and refusing to let other people’s prejudice hobble your success.
-The work celebrates the diversity and individuality.
+BMW Mini’s Olympics advert looks at shaking off the derogatory labels and refusing to let other people’s prejudice hobble your success.
+The work celebrates diversity and individuality.
 Highlighting specifically 8 U.S. athletes to help promote their story.
 The athletes take part in an interview which tells of their own personal stories.
-Again it is this emotional relationship which the brand is creating.
+Again it is this emotional relationship that the brand is creating.
 People can relate to other people.
-The theme and the creative is very sophisticated and stylish, just like their global image.
+The theme and the creativity are very sophisticated and stylish, just like their global image.

 Samsung’s advert focused on the official Olympic anthem.
-Being sang by people all over the world, recorded on their, of course Samsung.
+Being sung by people all over the world, recorded on there, of course, Samsung.
 However, this was subtle and what Samsung highlighted was the unity.
-How different countries have come together with one anthem for one major Olympic sporting event.
+How different countries have come together with one anthem for one major Olympic sporting event?

-Hershey’s certainly have the feel good factor with their “hello from home” adverts.
+Hershey’s certainly had the feel-good factor with their “hello from home” adverts.
 The adverts are so emotionally compelling that as a viewer you can’t help but be hooked.
 The ad starred U.S. gymnast Simone Bile’s, where we see her friends and family talking about her.
 Then culminating in Bile’s opening a box of letters.
-It is the complete human and simplistic approach to this advert which has its viewers hooked.
+It is the complete human and simplistic approach to this advert that has its viewers hooked.
 The advert has already been viewed on YouTube nearly 3.3 million times!
-It is those adverts which resonate with people which have the most impact.
-For Hershey’s they certainly hit the nail on the head.
+It is those adverts that resonate with people which have the most impact.
+For Hershey’s, they certainly hit the nail on the head.

-What all of these adverts show the creativity that the teams and the agencies can produce when they have something special, like the Olympics to work with.
+All of these adverts show the creativity that the teams and the agencies can produce when they have something special, like the Olympics to work with.
 It is the biggest opportunity for them to build their brand and expand their brand into different markets and countries.
 The focus on the product and sales is secondary.
-As what the most successful adverts achieved this year was being able to demonstrate an emotional connection.
+What the most successful adverts achieved this year was being able to demonstrate an emotional connection.

 Google has since carried out research into this area and found that non-sponsors saw a jump of 27 percentage points for consumers who saw their ad.
 Ads for official sponsors, meanwhile, increased positive sentiment by 24 percentage points.

 Playing devil’s advocate, if all brands are focused on finding the personal and emotional element.
-They all use athletes and their stories in the adverts – then what actually makes them different to each other?
-And in this sense do all of the ads not simply roll into one and specific, focused and targeted branding is lost?
+They all use athletes and their stories in the adverts – then what actually makes them different from each other?
+And in this sense do all of the ads not simply roll into one and specific, focused, and targeted branding is lost?